carlos-fuentes15/IS218-Summer2025-Homework1/readme.md

 2. Create a Github Account
 3. Create a folder for projects
 4. Create a homework project 1
 5. Do a branch, and a merge locally as well as on Github.

+# Hello Professor